rust-lang/rust/src/doc/rustc-dev-guide/src/traits/chalk.md

 [Chalk book](https://rust-lang.github.io/chalk/book/) section.

 ## Ongoing work
-The design of the new-style trait solving currently happens in two places:
+The design of the new-style trait solving happens in two places:

 **chalk**.
 The [chalk][chalk] repository is where we experiment with new ideas and designs for the trait system.